MXHJohn314/ComfyThumbs-Ergonomic-Keyboard/readme.md

 |Manuform/Dactyl-Manuform|6|3.5u
 |Maltron/Dacyl/Kenesis/Ergodox|6-8|4.5u

 Unlike other large thumb cluster designs that waste valuable space by pushing the cluster away from resting thumb position or building the cluster on a convex plane, all thumb keys are within 1u radius of resting position.
 The thumbs naturally rest on either Space or Backspace, with Shift, `Ctrl`, `Alt` and `OS` nearby.
-There are two thumb rows; `Space`, `Backspace`, and both `Shifts` have a higher profile on the upper thumb row, with the help of stem raisers to distinguish thumb location by feel.
-Using SA keycaps for these 4 keys is another option to get the profile difference, but we like keycap compatibility :)
+There are two thumb rows; `Space`, `Backspace`, and both `Shift` keys have a higher profile on the upper thumb row, with the help of stem raisers to distinguish thumb location by feel.
+Using SA keycaps for these 4 keys is another option to get the profile difference, but we like keycap compatibility :grinning:

 ### Comfy Thumbs = Comfy Pinkies